 Employers are increasingly seeking students with a broad understanding of organizations that will prepare them for an eventual position of significant leadership in an organization.
 The major in management and organization is a good career choice for any student who sees their future in a general management/leadership position or in the growing field of management consultancy specializing in, for example, change management consulting, business planning consultant or management training.
 As management is essential to the effective functioning of any organization, career opportunities are available for managers in all sectors of the economy.
 The flexibility of the major allows students to tailor courses to meet their personal design.

-ACCTG 311 BUS 201 MARK 301 MGTSC 312
+ACCTG 311 BUS 201 MARK 301 MGTSC 312 ★3 in electives outside Business (See Note 1)

-ACCT 322 (See Note 2) FIN 301